yandex-cloud/yc-solution-library-for-aws/s3 Sync/README.md

  2551 of 2551   100% in    0s    24.73 KB/s  done
 ```

-check that file is on place
+Check that the file is in place:

 ```
 $ s3cmd ls  s3://$BUCKET_NAME
 2020-12-08 18:41         2551  s3://yc-s3-sync-a6v4g3vlra/sync.zip
 ```

-check that file is synced to AWS
+Check that the file is synced on AWS:

 ```
 $ aws s3 ls $BUCKET_NAME